 Warts are spread easily.
 You can infect yourself again by touching the wart and then touching another part of your body.
 You also can infect others by sharing towels, razors, or other personal items.

 Most plantar warts do not need treatment.
 But if warts cause you pain or spread, your doctor may recommend that you use an over-the-counter treatment.
-These include salicylic acid or duct tape.
+These include salicylic acid, duct tape, and freezing sprays.
 Your doctor may prescribe a stronger medicine to put on warts or may inject them with medicine.
 Your doctor also can remove warts through surgery or by freezing them.

 Go to https://www.healthwise.net/patientEd

 Enter A428 in the search box to learn more about "Plantar Warts in Teens: Care Instructions".